 Lately, I’ve been trying to incorporate a meatless meal at least once a week.
 I’ve found myself craving more veggies lately and just feel like I get plenty of protein (through meat) throughout the week and since legumes don’t seem to have an effect on my body/inflammation– chickpeas have been heavy on my mind.
 Don’t ask me why? haha.
 Just a phase, I guess.
 But that phase led me to this Easy Chickpea and Kale Tuscan-Style Soup!

-I absolutely love Tuscan style bean soups and this soup came about the other day when I scoured my fridge and pantry and put together this Tuscan-inspired chickpea and kale soup with things I had in my fridge and pantry.
+I absolutely love Tuscan style bean soups and this soup came about the other day when I scoured my fridge and pantry and put together this Easy Chickpea and Kale Tuscan-Style Soup with things I had in my fridge and pantry.
 Y’all.
-It’s absolutely delicious, super easy to make, and very budget friendly!
+It’s absolutely delicious, super easy to make, and very budget-friendly!
 Not to mention… healthy!

 SHOP THE POST.